alexluca425/Java-Web-Development-IU/server/README.md

 # Notes
-- CORS is enabled for common methods
+- CORS is enabled
 - Voiceflow doesn't allow https://localhost:5000 to run API calls.
 The link needs to be public so I've deployed the server to Railway in order to make sure the voiceflow workflow fucntions as it should.
+-